Federal Direct Loans

 Direct Loan Program (Subsidized and Unsubsidized)

 Direct loans are available to students enrolled in a minimum of six credit hours.
 This is a long-term, low- interest loan.
-Students must first complete the FAFSA and a Master Promissory Note.
-First-time borrowers must complete loan Entrance Counseling.
+The fixed interest rate for loans disbursed after July 1, 2020 (but before July 1, 2021) is 2.75%.
+Students must first complete the FAFSA to determine eligibility.
+All students must also complete EWC’s Direct Loan Request Form.
+First-time borrowers must also complete Loan Entrance Counseling and a Master Promissory Note.

 View more information on student loans and the application process.